Updated: December 17, 2024

 The following criteria are essential to calculating the property purchase tax (IMT):

-IMI, called the immovable property tax, and short for Imposto Municipal sobre Imóveis, is the annual property tax imposed on property owners.
-The rate depends on the municipality of the real estate and ranges from 0.3 to 0.5% of the market value for urban properties and 0.8% for rural properties.
+IMI, called the immovable property tax, and short for Imposto Municipal sobre Imóveis, is the annual property tax Portugal tax authorities impose on property owners.
+The rate depends on the municipality of the real estate and ranges from 0.3 to 0.5 percent of the market value for urban properties and 0.8 percent for rural properties.

 Firstly, new property owners, specifically those who have recently acquired their primary residence, are exempt from paying IMI Tax.
 This exemption spans three years, provided that the property’s Taxable Asset Value (VPT) does not exceed €125,000 and the household’s annual taxable income remains under €153,300.